PierpaoloLucarelli/BigDataClass/lab2/README.md

 Once the JAR was packaged, we proceeded to test multiple configurations on AWS by launching steps with different configurations on the cluster.
 An important parameter that should be added to the spark-submit options is `--class package.className` as the code run without it.
-In the following sections we'll delve deeper into the scaling process and implementation details that were important to make it work.
+In the following sections, we'll delve deeper into the scaling process and implementation details that were important to make it work.

 ## Scaling it